osp/osp.tools.html2print/README.md

 The folder tries to present you with the minimum files at first: a couple of html files, a stylesheet, assets folder and this readme.
 That is all you need to get started.
 Refer to the "Development" section to get your environment up and running.

+#### /setup

+- `/setup.js/` Set the number of pages for your document and the source of your content.
+By default this is set to pull in the content from 'content.html' but you could also set this to the export address of a pad for collaborative editing.
+- `/setup.less/` Sets the basic rules of your document.
+Page width, page height, inside, outside, top and bottom margins and the running title content, injected in CSS.

 #### content.html
 This is where you place your marked up content.
 The main index file contains all the lib calls and interface elements so clearing the content to this specific folder helps ease of use.

 #### main.less
 The main stylesheet.
 In fact, it only reroutes to other `.less` partial files.
 It pulls different stylesheets which have different functions.
 This structure is up to you, but in our experience, fragmenting into several small stylesheets really helps the authoring experience.

 #### index.html
-This is where it all happens.
+This is where it all comes together.
 We pull toghether all the requirements, all the library elements, the content, and the stylesheets.
 This is the file you'll be looking at when you run your development environment.

 #### /assets